CohenArthur/cohenarthur.github.io/_posts/2023-06-05-rust-derives.md

 Procedural macros are a special kind of macros which, like "regular" macros, receive a list of tokens and return a new one.
 There are multiple tools to handle this list of tokens, starting with the types provided by the [`proc_macro`](https://doc.rust-lang.org/stable/proc_macro/) crate and ending with complex crates such as [`syn`](https://docs.rs/syn/latest/syn/) that allow you to parse this token input.

-Unlike regular macros, procedural macros are invoked and expanded not directly within the compiler but through foreign function calls to a user provided shared library (a `.so` file on Linux).
+Unlike regular macros, procedural macros are invoked and expanded through foreign function calls and not directly within the compiler.
+They are compiled to a separate binary, which the compiler will call into.
 The procedural macro's input is serialized to a stream of tokens, which gets sent to the macro via a dynamic procedure call.
 The returned token stream then needs to be deserialized and integrated to the AST.
 Furthermore, the tokens handled by a procedural macro are different from the compiler's tokens: they contain specific information, and have different stability guarantees and a different API.
-They are defined in the `proc_macro` crate, which we need to reimplement for `gccrs` to support procedural macros.
+They are defined in the [`proc_macro`](https://doc.rust-lang.org/proc_macro/) crate, which we need to reimplement for `gccrs` to support procedural macros.

 Figuring out how to implement these macros in our compiler requires us to extensively research their official implementation.
 Since I had to spend so much time looking at `rustc`'s innards, as well as the eerie output produced by the compiler when invoking it with the proper `-Z` incantation, I thought that it would be fun to share some of the interesting bits I encountered. 🧙‍♀️